alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 One of the most valuable tools in component-based design is a self-documenting repository that's generic enough for use across multiple projects. <a href="https://en.wikipedia.org/wiki/Don%27t_repeat_yourself" target="_blank">_DRY_</a>, as the cool kids say.

-Since the last few component libraries I've built have been home-rolled, I wondered recently what the open-source community had to offer for launching one quickly.
+Since the last few component libraries I've built have been home-rolled, I lurked Reddit, blogs, and GitHub recently to see what the open-source community had to offer for launching one quickly.

-After vetting a few notable candidates, I chose <a href="https://storybookjs.org" target="_blank">Storybook</a> as my sandbox.
+After vetting a few candidates, I chose <a href="https://storybookjs.org" target="_blank">Storybook</a> as my sandbox.

 Why, you ask?
 First, it gives me a sensible layout, presentable look, and showcase of features -- saving hours of work as a result.
 It's also trusted by companies like Airbnb, Coursera, and Slack, so I know it's battle-tested.